 #2 Keep Sparring Light And Fun

 Remember, the point of sparring is to sharpen your technique in a live situation – not to knock your partner out.
-Unless you or your partner are training for a competition and both agree to go hard before that, it’s always best to spar light, and keeping it at around 50 per cent of your full power is usually a safe bet.
+Unless you or your partner are training for a competition and both agree to go hard before that, it is always best to spar light.
+Keeping it at around 50 percent of your full power is usually a safe bet.

 #3 Be A Good Sport